piotrostr/otodom-analysis/README.md

 I want to use some more Google Maps API based features, like the distance to the center and the closest SKM stop etc to regress and potentially improve my apartment search:)

+there is a bug in the googlemaps Python package, see https://github.com/googlemaps/google-maps-services-python/pull/499